tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

   The script will automatically configure the DHCP static lease based on the provided manifest on build.

 ## Storage Pools

 For a first time install, we must define our Storage Pools used to store VM and disk images.
 Ideally, two storage pools are utilized, a primary storage pool and a secondary pool.
 The primary storage pool is intended for local, direct-attached storage for hosting VM images running on that given node.
-The (optional) secondary storage would be a NFS Share for storing source images, cloned VMs, or snapshots, etc.
+The (optional) secondary storage pool would be a NFS Share for storing source images, cloned VMs, snapshots, etc.

 - Creating the primary storage pool.
 Note the storage pool path should be made consistent across all nodes.
   ```
   # default pool is our local, primary storage pool.
   # kvmsh will create, build, and start the pool